 - Procedures on faculty recruitment, appointment, appraisal and promotion are elaborated in the Faculty Guide.
-The Panel was provided with a list of promoted staff during the last five years and a sample of faculty filled appraisal forms.
+The Panel was provided with list of promoted staff during the last five years and a sample of faculty filled appraisal forms.
 Furthermore, evidence was provided to show that new part-time and full-time faculty attended induction sessions at the university, college, and department levels.
-Virtual interviews with academic staff corroborated that these procedures are in place with consistent and transparent implementation; and confirmed their satisfaction with the induction procedures. - UoB has a Research Policy, Ethical Research Guidelines, and a Research Plan 2019-2022.
+The virtual interviews with academic staff corroborated that these procedures are in place with consistent and transparent implementation; and confirmed their satisfaction with the induction procedures. - UoB has a Research Policy, Ethical Research Guidelines, and a Research Plan 2019-2022.
 The Research Plan identifies seven initiatives to improve the quality and quantity of scientific research at the University.
 During interviews, the Panel was informed that the College has put an emphasis on research in sustainable Islamic business & finance and research in business analytics & responsible management.
-The Panel notes that the number of scientific publications has increased in the past few years.
+From the submitted evidence, the Panel notes that the number of scientific publications has increased in the past few years.
 The Panel also notes with appreciation the college's initiative to establish an International Center for Research in Sustainable Islamic Business and Finance to be one of the leading research centers of Islamic finance in the world. - As per UoB Academic and Administrative Bylaws, the total working hours for academic staff per week is 40 hours, of which 12 credit hours for PhD holders, or 15 credit hours for master's degree holders.
 The submitted evidence of the teaching load for the last three years is aligned with the University's Teaching Load Policy.
-From the virtual interviews and submitted evidence, the Panel learned that the academic staff in the Department actively engage in scientific research and community engagement activities.
-A consideration into special needs of women is also in place, where women are given maternity leave. - The SER states that there are 25 full-time faculty members in the Department of Economics and Finance for the academic year 2021-2022.
-There are two Professors, three Associate Professors, 15 Assistant Professors, and five teaching assistants in the Department.
-From the submitted CVs, the Panel acknowledges that faculty members are suitably qualified and fit for purpose to teach on the BSBF programme.
-During the virtual interviews, the Panel was informed that the faculty to student ratio is 1:40 and there is a plan to recruit more faculty members in the future.
-The Panel advises the College to expedite the implementation of the recruitment plan as the current academic staff members are involved in teaching other programmes at CoB.
+From virtual interviews and submitted evidence, the Panel learned that the academic staff in the Department actively engage in scientific research and community engagement activities.
+A consideration into special needs of women is also in place, where women are given maternity leave. - The Panel reviewed the staff members' academic profile and concluded that the academic staff in the Department of Islamic Banking are well-qualified.
+From submitted evidence, the Panel observed that there are three full-time faculty members (all at Assistant Professor rank) and six Teaching Assistants.
+Some of the Islamic banking and finance courses are being taught by other departments in the CoB.
+During the virtual interviews, the Panel was informed that the staff to student ratio in the Department of Islamic Banking is 1:30.
+The Panel was also informed that the College will increase the number of full-time faculty members for the next academic year.
+The Panel recommends that the College should expedite the process of recruiting more full-time faculty members with an appropriate range of Islamic finance qualifications and specializations experience to teach the BSIBF programme.

 - From the SER and during virtual interviews, the Panel was informed that academic staff were provided with professional development activities organized by the Unit for Teaching Excellence and Leadership and evidence on conducting workshops and seminars was also provided to the Panel.
 However, the Panel was not provided with sufficient evidence on monitoring and evaluation of the professional development activities.
-Consequently, the Panel recommends that the College should monitor and evaluate the conducted professional development activities to ensure their effectiveness and relevance to the needs of the BSBF staff members. - From the virtual interviews and provided evidence, the Panel learned that the staff turnover at the Department of Economics & Finance was relatively stable ranging from 7% to 10% in the last five academic years (2017-2022).
-During the virtual interviews with faculty, the Panel was informed that incentives such as research grants and funding for attending conferences are provided to them, which helps in encouraging retention of academic staff.
+Consequently, the Panel recommends that the College should monitor and evaluate the conducted professional development activities to ensure their effectiveness and relevance to the needs of the BSIBF staff members. - From the virtual interviews and provided evidence, the Panel learned that the staff turnover at the Department of Islamic Banking is relatively low, with 11% turnover rate during the academic year 2021-2022.
+During the virtual interviews with faculty, the Panel was informed that incentives such as research grants and funding for attending conferences are provided to them, which help in encouraging retention of academic staff.